 Even if you permit your marketing team to work remotely at least part of the time, which 74% of employees say would help keep them with a company, you’ll still have overhead costs.
 For remote workers, you’ll need to provide a computer and potentially a smartphone, and you may reimburse their internet coverage to ensure that they have the best connection for productivity.

-A W-2 employee can cost an organization as much as 40% to 100% more than their annual salary.
+With all these things in mind, a W-2 employee can cost an organization as much as 40% to 100% more than their annual salary.

 How Much Does It Cost To Hire a Marketing Agency?